Terms and Conditions

 IMPORTANT FINANCIAL INFORMATION

 Cedarville University uses email as an official method of communication; therefore, students are responsible for reading any emails they receive from the University in a timely manner.
-Given the time sensitivity of communications, students who owe a balance to the University agree to keep their University records up-to-date with their current physical address, email address, and phone number.
-Personal information may be managed using Name/Address Change.
+Given the time sensitivity of communications, students who owe a balance to the University agree to keep their University records up-to-date with their current physical address, email address, and phone.
+Personal information may be managed using Name/Address Change in Mycu.cedaville.edu.

 Undergraduate students will be required to have a $250 reservation deposit on their deposit account while they are a student at Cedarville University.
-Students admitted to the graduate Nursing and Pharm.D. programs will be required to have an additional $250 deposit.
-These deposits will be refunded when students leave the University.
+Undergraduate deposits are refunded when the student graduates or leaves Cedarville University.
+Students admitted to select graduate programs, such as Physician Assistant, will be required to pay the program deposit that is associated with their degree, before the appropriate deadline (see cedarville.edu/paydeposit).
+These program deposits will be refunded when students graduate from the University.
+If a graduate student leaves the University before completing their degree, their program deposit is forfeited.
+All refunds are returned after all unpaid balances are satisfied.
 No interest will be credited to students for any deposit.

 Notification of the University Bill